-Choices is proud to provide comprehensive, non-judgemental sexual and reproductive health services to everyone, including the LGBTQ community.
+Choices is proud to provide comprehensive, non-judgemental sexual and reproductive health services to everyone, including the LGBTQ+ community.
 Our goal is to provide you with all the information and resources you need to protect your health and make informed decisions.
 We will always respect your sexual health decisions and your need for privacy and confidentiality.

-- Consultation with nurse practitioner
+- Consultation with clinician

 - PAP smear

 - Rapid HIV testing*

 - Breast exam

 - Whole health evaluation